Qowaiv/qowaiv-domainmodel/example/README.md

 On the [Conquer Club](https://www.conquerclub.com/) website you can play a game that is inspired by the board game RISK™.
-In this demo, (most of) the rules of that game have been implemented using Qowaiv's Aggregate Root, to give an impression on how a (not trivial) event sourced DDD solution could look like.
+In this demo, (most of) the rules of that game have been implemented using Qowaiv's Aggregate, to give an impression on how a (not trivial) event sourced DDD solution could look like.

 ## Always valid